-Target, the popular department store, is in big trouble right now with Facebook moms all over the Internet.
+Target, the popular department store, is in big trouble right now with Facebook moms.
 The controversy started when a woman named Suzie Fromer shared an image of a box of Target cookies called the Santa Dipped Chocolate Sandwich Cookies on Facebook.
 Her since-deleted post said: “Someone in one of my allergy groups just posted this asking if this brand was safe for school.
 Personally, I think not…”

 X-Rated Christmas Cookies Drive Facebook Moms To Boycott Target